wildit/packer/README.md

 # packer
-docuteam packer 5.4 with adapted configuration
+docuteam packer for Linux 6.6 with adapted configuration and one test SIP.